 How to Boil Potatoes

-Below you’ll find the simple step-by-step instructions for boiling potatoes.
-Please see the recipe card below for more detailed ingredient amounts.
+Below you’ll find the simple step-by-step directions for boiling potatoes.
+Please see the recipe card for printable instructions.

 Since potatoes grow underground they can be very dirty.
 You’ll want to first wash the potatoes to remove any visible dirt and debris.
 Use a designated vegetable brush to scrub into all of the nooks and crannies.